nusgombo/nusgombo/README.md

 next can't wait for see the platform resulted...... (remember that I am only  beginner)

 Waa...
-Kinaonak (My greatting, welcoming and thanksgiving !!!)
+Kinaonak (My greeting, welcoming and thanksgiving !!!)

                                                                                                                    PAPUA-Numbay,  Friday 2th February 2024
                                                                                                                    03:00 PM